ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ## Function - Utilities: Attachment Zip List
 Reads a ZIP file and produces a list of the compressed files, and a list with detailed information about each file.

+**Note**: The contents of password protected Excel spreadsheets are not listable.

  ![screenshot: fn-utilities-attachment-zip-list ](./screenshots/fn-utilities-attachment-zip-list.png)

 <details><summary>Inputs:</summary>